-Delgado will not tolerate harassment of any person or group of persons based on race, color, religious or political affiliation, gender, citizenship, national origin, age, disability/handicap or marital status or veteran's status, pregnancy, childbirth and related medical conditions, and the sickle cell trait.
+Delgado Community College is a multicultural community composed of diverse students, faculty, and staff.
+Delgado will not tolerate harassment of any person or group of persons based on race, color, religious or political affiliation, gender, gender identity, sexual orientation, citizenship, national origin, age, disability/handicap or marital status or veteran's status, pregnancy, childbirth and related medical conditions, and the sickle cell trait.
 Each member of the College community is held accountable to this standard which is strongly reflected in this Code.